 I wasn’t entirely sure what to title this section – Lifestyle Resources was what came to mind first, but that seemed a little too Goop-y to me.
 (For those of you who aren’t as well-versed in celebrity culture as me, Goop is Gwyneth Paltrow’s Lifestyle brand.)

 So, instead, I went simple.
 Here, you’ll find a selection of my favorite beauty products and book recommendations.
 Enjoy!

 If I had to list every book I’ve ever loved, this page would go on forever.
-So, instead, I’ll list a few of my current favorites.
-This one is likely to change more often, so make sure to revisit this page!
+So, instead, I’ll list a few of my all time favorites (top row) and some that I’m currently really loving.
+This particular section is likely to change more often, so make sure to revisit this page!

 Beauty & Style